larseggert/github-bcp/draft-eggert-github-bcp.md

 # Acknowledgments

+Carsten Borman and Paul Hoffman have contributed text to this document.

 Lars Eggert has received funding from the European Union's Horizon 2020 research and innovation program 2014-2018 under grant agreement 644866 ("SSICLOPS").
 This document reflects only the authors' views and the European Commission is not